geru-br/grafana-celery-client/README.md

 from datetime import datetime
 from python_metrics_client.tasks import send_metric

-# Timestamp must be datetime.
+# When acling a task, timestamp must be a datetime string in isoformat.
 If it is note provided, utcnow will be used as default
 timestamp = datetime.utcnow()

 tags = [{'product': 'consignado'}]